Dynamically Mounting an EVS Disk to a StatefulSet

 Enterprise Project

-Supported enterprise projects: default, the one to which the cluster belongs, or the one specified by the storage class.
+The default enterprise project, the enterprise project to which the cluster belongs, or the enterprise project specified by StorageClass is available.

 Description